- Extremely affordable Shure SM58 clone

 t.bone MB85 Beta

-As many of you may already be able to guess from the model name, MB85 Beta is a clone of Shure SM58 🙂 These microphones are classified as dynamic vocal microphones, and if you look at the respective subcategory, you can see that t.bone is listed as the 6th best seller while Shure SM58 is the number 1, as well as sharing the top 5 with other varieties of it.
+As many of you may already be able to guess from the model name, MB85 Beta is a clone of the Shure SM58 🙂 These microphones are classified as dynamic vocal microphones, and if you look at the respective subcategory, you can see that t.bone is listed as the 6th best seller while Shure SM58 is the number 1, as well as sharing the top 5 with other varieties of it.
+So we can basically say that the Shure SM58 is the most popular dynamic vocal microphone in the universe!
+Even though the Shure SM58 is fairly priced at Thomann, for the reasons I have mentioned in this article, I went for the clone version, which costs almost 3 times less!

 According to Thomann, it offers a clear, round sound with high signal levels.
 It also features a super-cardioid pattern for minimising feedback.
 There is also a set of technical specs for the microphone; please see below.
-Ads - Check out these ads to support this web page

 | t.bone MB85 Beta | Tech Specs |